mtfaye/xplorer/README.md

 ## Bugs report

-For bugs create an Issue as work item and document the context of issue.
+For bugs create an Issue as work item and document the context of the issue.
-For more about bug reporting see also the wiki [Contributions Guideline](https://dev.azure.com/ResolutionDevops/Profiler/_wiki/wikis/Profiler.wiki/1/Contributions-Guideline)
+For more about bugs reporting see also the wiki [Contributions Guideline](https://dev.azure.com/ResolutionDevops/Profiler/_wiki/wikis/Profiler.wiki/1/Contributions-Guideline)